EPA bans pesticide linked to health problems in children

 During the Obama administration, the EPA had initiated a ban, but the agency reversed that decision shortly after President Donald Trump took office in 2017.

-“Today EPA is taking an overdue step to protect public health,” EPA Administrator Michael Regan said.
+“Today EPA is taking an overdue step to protect public health,” Administrator Michael Regan said.
 “After the delays and denials of the prior administration, EPA will follow the science and put health and safety first.”

 Chlorpyrifos is applied on numerous crops, including soybeans, fruit and nut trees, broccoli and cauliflower.
 It has been linked to potential brain damage in children.